Time Evolution of Uniform Sequential Circuits: Sufficiency (and non-sufficiency) of the unitary decomposition

-In this appendix, we demonstrate that the accuracy of the time-evolved $M_U = 1$ {\ourAnsatz} ansatz corresponds to the accuracy of the full dense {\denseAnsatz} time-evolved wave function.
+In this appendix, we demonstrate that the accuracy of the time-evolved $M_U = 1$ {\ourAnsatz} ansatz corresponds to the accuracy of the full dense {\denseAnsatz} time-evolved wave function { in the integrable $h / J = 0$ case, which does not hold in the $h / J > 0$ scenario}.
+More precisely, we show in Appendix~\ref{appendix:sufficiency_proof} that the Gaussian $M_U = 1$ {\ourAnsatz} is exactly equivalent to the Gaussian {\denseAnsatz} for the same $N_q$.
 To obtain the {\denseAnsatz} ansatz wave function at $N_q$, we optimize the uniform MPS at $\chi = 2^{N_q - 1}$ using the classical iTEBD algorithm.
 In Fig.\,\ref{fig:appendix_MUone} we show the fidelity densities and entanglement entropies in the both layered and full dense cases.

 In Fig.\,\ref{fig:appendix_MUone}\,(a), the infidelity of the uniform MPS differs in the small $tJ$ region, where the infidelity is vanishing, due to different optimization protocols: in the case of the {\ourAnsatz} ansatz, the gradient descent is used, while uniform MPS is optimized using the singular-value decomposition and provides best possible approximation at each time step.
 Nevertheless, the locations of crossing of the $10^{-4}$ infidelity threshold coincide within our resolution.
 Therefore, increasing $M_U$ would not improve the {\ourAnsatz} ansatz performance, as it is bounded from above by the uniform MPS performance at $\chi = 2^{N_q - 1}.$